 Johannesburg had no lighting for its first two years.
-In 1888 the concern Dawson & Hamilton, forerunner to Johannesburg Lighting Company, secured a government concession to deliver gas for lighting and heating.
-Plans for a small gas plant where drawn up.
-Dawson & Hamilton gas company was dissolved in 1891 and affair taken over by Johannesburg Lighting Co.
-Two gas driven generators of 30hp each were shipped and installed at the lower end of President Street and were in operation on 23 June 1893.
-The following year a steam driven 120 hp engine was added that drove a 80 hp dynamo.
+In 1888 the concern Dawson & Hamilton, the forerunner to Johannesburg Lighting Company, secured a government concession to deliver gas for lighting and heating.
+Plans for a small gas plant were drawn up.
+Dawson & Hamilton gas company was dissolved in 1891 and the affair was taken over by Johannesburg Lighting Co.
+Two gas-driven generators of 30hp each were shipped and installed at the lower end of President Street and were in operation on 23 June 1893.
+The following year a steam-driven 120 hp engine was added that drove a 80 hp dynamo.
 Accounts describe the service as being very expensive so were mainly used by some hotels and businesses.
 In 1895 due to financial difficulties, the plant was taken over by the Sanitary Board.
 In 1895, 117 houses were connected to the mains.
 By 1897, the number had risen to 370.
 The plant was used with a few additions until 23 December 1928 when it closed down and was replaced by the Cottesloe plant near Auckland Park, which still supplies gas today via pipeline.
 The plant was located behind the Sci-Bono buildings (its entrance today) between the workers compound.

 In addition to the gas plant, electricity was supplied to Johannesburg via the mines in Brakpan (1400kw) and Robinson Deep (250kw) in addition to a few privately owned lighting plants.
-The largest of these were the Betrams and Parktown Lighting Company which were both taken over by the municipality.
+The largest of these was the Betrams and Parktown Lighting Company which were both taken over by the municipality.
 Betrams was overhauled and remained in service until 1910.

-On 1 Dec 1903, the single phase plant in President street was mostly destroyed by fire.
+On 1 Dec 1903, the single-phase plant in President street was mostly destroyed by fire.
 Three of the damaged generators were fixed and installed at Bertrams and Burghersdorp, with extra power supplied via the mines while the plant was being rebuilt.

 The first President Street power station was completed behind the Electricity offices in 1906 and fitted with gas engines that drove dynamos.
 This proved a costly decision as the technology was considered experimental, and frequent breakdowns occurred which severely disrupted the service.
 Fortunately, the mines and private lighting companies filled the gaps.
 In 1906 when electric trams started running, the gas power outages caused major problems.
 An explosion damaged the building 18 months after it opened.
-Known as the ‘electric workshop’ for may years, it is now home to Sci-Bono Centre.
+Known as the ‘electric workshop’ for many years, it is now home to Sci-Bono Centre.

 The new 2nd President street plant next to the original plant was fitted with steam turbines was opened in 1908 and was later enlarged to keep up with demand.
 By 1913, three additional 3000kw turbo-alternator were in operation and capacity was equal to demand.
 Johannesburg had 6446 street lamps and 14655 customers on the grid.
 It remained in use until 1927.